What Is The Enron Scandal?

 - Mark-to-market accounting as an accounting concept is an excellent method to value securities, but such a concept becomes a disaster when applied to the actual business.

-The CEO of Enron corporation Jeffrey Skilling transitioned the accounting practice of the Enron corporation from a historical cost accounting method to mark to market accounting method.
-The transition of the accounting practice received approval from the securities and exchange commission during 1992.
+The CEO of Enron corporation Jeffrey Skilling transitioned the accounting practice of the Enron corporation from a historical cost accounting method to a mark to market accounting method.
 Mark to market accounting is a practice that reports the fair market value of the liabilities and assets for a given duration or financial period.
+The transition of the accounting practice received approval from the securities and exchange commission in 1992.

-The mark to market gives insights to an institution and is regarded as the legitimate practice.
+The mark to market gives insights into an institution and is regarded as a legitimate practice.
 The method, however, is also exposed to some form of manipulation.
 The Mark to market is based on fair value rather than taking up the actual value.
-It caused the business to fail miserably as they were reported the expected profits as the actual profits.
+It caused the business to fail miserably as they reported the expected profits as the actual profits.

-The Enron scandal is significant in terms of learning perspectives for both new financial professionals and experienced professionals.
+The Enron scandal is significant in learning perspectives for both new financial professionals and experienced professionals.
 The scandal tells us why strong corporate governance is the key to success for any business to sustain and drive profitable business.
-Additionally, it draws insights as to how accounting policies should not be used and applied.
-Any misuse can have drastic results or impacts on the health of the business.
+Additionally, it draws insights into how accounting policies should not be used and applied.
+Any misuse can have drastic results or impacts on the business’s health.

-Due to the bankruptcy of the business, employees lost several perks and pension benefits.
-Many came on the verge of the financial crisis.
-The crisis was so deep that the shareholders of the business lost an estimated value of $74 billion.
+Due to the bankruptcy, employees lost several perks and pension benefits.
+Many came on the verge of a financial crisis.
+The crisis was so deep that the business shareholders lost an estimated value of $74 billion.
 Such corporate fraud should be taken as learning, and an understanding should be drawn as to why regulations and compliance are necessary.

-This article has been a guide to What is the Enron Scandal?.
-Here we discuss the summary of Enron Scandal along with its causes timeline downfall and importance.
-You can learn more about from the following articles –
+This article has been a guide to what is the Enron Scandal.
+Here, we explain the concept with its causes, rise, importance, and summary with timeline.
+You can learn more about it from the following articles –